State Aid control

-Interested parties (Article 1(h) of the Procedural Regulation): "any person, undertaking or association of undertakings whose interests might be affected by the granting of aid, in particular […] competing undertakings and trade associations."
+Article 1(h) of the Procedural Regulation defines interested parties as "any Member State and any person, undertaking or association of undertakings whose interests might be affected by the granting of aid, in particular the beneficiary of the aid, competing undertakings and trade associations."

-Why is it important to use the complaint form?
+Why is it mandatory to use the complaint form?

 How can I send my complaint?